DECK OR PATIO?

 One of the other advantages deck builders offer over patios is a better return on investment (ROI) at resale.
 Deck design is also more flexible.
 Though it’s totally a matter of personal taste, many people find the color, texture, and feel of deck materials more inviting.
 These materials really do have a more comfortable feel, especially in sunny SoCal.
 Deck materials absorb less of the sun’s radiant energy, and so don’t heat up as much as patios tend to.

 There are a few considerations that might tip a homeowner toward the patio option.
 The way decks are built, they’re not as robust as a concrete slab on the ground is.
 This can be a deal-breaker for a homeowner whose dream yard includes heavy installations.
 Hot tubs and outdoor kitchens are likely too heavy for a deck.
 Another push toward a patio may come from local government.
 This depends entirely on the local.
 In some areas, decks require permits but patios don’t.

 WE CAN HELP WITH THAT

 We at MG Construction & Decks would love to build a deck for you.
-We’ll give you a free estimate!
+Contact us and we’ll give you a free estimate!
 We’ll also listen to your dreams and to your limitations, and recommend the better yard upgrade solution.
 We stand on our reputation.
 What’s best for the client is what’s best for MG Construction & Decks.